 Whatever the project may be, working in the garage demands sufficient lighting.
-Dismal, poorly lit garages are not only difficult to work in, but they can be hot spots for injuries.
-DIYers could trip over a cord or a hose or accidentally cut themselves on an object they didn’t see.
+Dismal, poorly lit garages are not only difficult to work in, but they can also be hot spots for injuries.
+DIYers could trip over a cord or a hose, or accidentally cut themselves on an object they didn’t see.

 With so many options in garage lighting out there, I sorted through a host of products and selected a variety for hands-on testing.
 I installed each one and evaluated its real-life performance to help you choose the garage lighting fixtures and bulbs that will be best for your garage.

 - BEST OVERALL: Sunco Lighting 2 Pack Industrial LED Shop Light

 - RUNNER UP: Barrina LED T5 Integrated Single Fixture (Pack of 6)

 - BEST VALUE: qimedo Illuminator 360 LED Light LED Garage Lighting